beaconsproject/hydrology_explorer/docs/overview.md

  **BEACONs Hydrology Explorer** uses the BEACONs catchment dataset as building blocks to identify areas upstream and downstream of a user-defined area of interest (AOI) (e.g., conservation area, mine site, etc.) within a predefined study area, as well as associated hydrologic metrics.
- From here, you can access:

-  - The **User Guide** tab provides step-by-step instructions for using the app.

-  - The **Dataset Requirements** tab describes the spatial layers and associated attributes needed to run the analyses.
+A built-in **User Guide** tab provides step-by-step instructions and function descriptions, while the **Dataset Requirements** tab details data formats and spatial layers needed to run the app.

 ## Input data

 **BEACONs Hydrology Explorer** requires several key spatial layers such as a study area, catchments, and stream layers.
 Details on the necessary layers, their attributes, and formatting can be found under the **Dataset Requirements** tab.
-There are two options for input data:

-1. A demo dataset for the Dawson area in central Yukon, Canada, is included with the app.
-2. Users can upload their own data using one of the available upload options, as long as the data follows the required structure.
-This may include using an output GeoPackage from BEACONs Disturbance Explorer which provides an undisturbed areas or intactness layer.
+A **demo dataset** is included with the app for the Dawson area in central Yukon, Canada.
+Users can upload their own Shapefiles or GeoPackage, provided the spatial layers follow the required structure.
+Please refer to the **Dataset Requirements** tab for details on the required spatial layers and associated attributes and formatting.

 ## Functionality

 The main functionality of the app consists of the following sections:

-#### - Set input parameters
+#### Set input parameters

   - Use the demo dataset or upload the required spatial layers.
 Layers can be uploaded either as Shapefiles, a GeoPackage or by providing a csv with file pathways for each Shapefile layer.
 If a custom GeoPackageis uploaded, spatial layer names must match the expected names.